-Environmental Media No. of Sampling Events(a) Purpose Groundwater 1,504 Groundwater is monitored to evaluate impacts from past and present operations on groundwater quality under the Environmental Restoration, Environmental Surveillance, and Compliance sampling programs.
+Environmental Media No. of Sampling Events(a) Purpose Groundwater 2,419 Groundwater is monitored to evaluate impacts from past and present operations on groundwater quality under the Environmental Restoration, Environmental Surveillance, and Compliance sampling programs.
 See Chapter 7 and SER Volume II, Groundwater Status Report, for further detail.
-On-Site Recharge Basins 50 Recharge basins used for wastewater and stormwater disposal are monitored in accordance with discharge permit requirements and for environmental surveillance purposes.
+On-Site Recharge Basins 63 Recharge basins used for wastewater and stormwater disposal are monitored in accordance with discharge permit requirements and for environmental surveillance purposes.
 See Chapter 5 for further detail.
-Potable Water 54 ES 229 C Potable water wells and the BNL distribution system are monitored routinely for chemical and ra- diological parameters to ensure compliance with Safe Drinking Water Act requirements.
+Potable Water 24 ES 204 C Potable water wells and the BNL distribution system are monitored routinely for chemical and ra- diological parameters to ensure compliance with Safe Drinking Water Act requirements.
 In addition, samples are collected under the Environmental Surveillance Program to ensure the source of the Laboratory's potable water is not impacted by contamination.
 See Chapters 3 and 7 for further detail.
-Sewage Treatment Plant (STP) 122 The STP influent and effluent and several upstream and downstream Peconic River stations are monitored routinely for organic, inorganic, and radiological parameters to assess BNL impacts.
+Sewage Treatment Plant (STP) 118 The STP influent and effluent and several upstream and downstream Peconic River stations are monitored routinely for organic, inorganic, and radiological parameters to assess BNL impacts.
 The number of samples taken depends on flow.
-For example, samples are scheduled for collection at Station HQ monthly, but if there is no flow, no sample can be collected.
+For example, samples are scheduled for collection at Station HQ quarterly, but if there is no flow, no sample can be collected.
 See Chapters 3 and 5 for further detail.
-Precipitation 8 Precipitation is monitored for mercury to document impacts to ecological systems and compare to STP discharges.
-See Chapter 4 for further detail.
-Air - Tritium 234 Silica gel cartridges are used to collect atmospheric moisture for subsequent tritium analysis.
+Precipitation 11 Precipitation samples are collected from two locations to determine levels of mercury present in rain to support long-term monitoring of atmospheric deposition of mercury.
+Air - Tritium 180 Silica gel cartridges are used to collect atmospheric moisture for subsequent tritium analysis.
 These data are used to assess environmental tritium levels.
-See Chapter 4 for further detail.
-Air - Particulate 328 ES/C 48 NYSDOH Samples are collected to assess impacts from BNL operations and to facilitate reporting of emis- sions to regulatory agencies.
-Samples are also collected for the New York State Department of Health Services (NYSDOH) as part of its program to assess radiological air concentrations state- wide.
 See Chapter 4 for further detail.

 Table 2-4.
-Summary of BNL Sampling Program Sorted by Media, 2018.
+Summary of BNL Sampling Program Sorted by Media, 2020.